 In the beginning, the chase of the next promotion is enough to numb the missing feeling of self-actualization.
 But at some point, ascending the corporate ladder loses its novelty or becomes too hard to achieve, and the resulting emptiness is enough for some to escape their default existence.

 Others remain, teetering on the edge of pain and comfort throughout their lives.
 The longer you linger in the wake of a default decision, the more entwined it becomes with your identity - and the harder it becomes for you to leave.
 The people around you pressure you to stay exactly as you are (external compartmentalization).
 Your choice of career, city, hobbies, and relationships all become tied up, making it impossible to change one without changing all of the others and completely disrupting your identity.

 In post-grad hubs like San Francisco, this angst permeates the air.
 The desire to escape the default life is so strong that when someone mentions a job that is even slightly out of the ordinary, people perk up to pay attention.

 Some even go so far as to conflate uniqueness with sincere pursuit, chasing uniqueness for its own sake.
 They spend more time talking about their pursuits than actually doing them.

-The point isn’t to reflexively abandon the path you’re on but to engage in deliberate decisioning.
+The point isn’t to recklessly abandon the path you’re on but to think deliberately about your life decisions - at least, the ones that matter.
 The longer you delay, the more structures you’ll build around a life that you didn’t consciously select.
-Start now, and every subsequent decision – about work, love, and leisure – can be underpinned by a foundation of self-awareness and sincerity.
+Start living a sincere life.

 “High finance” and consulting have been default careers for those at coastal elite institutions for a while (and many parallels apply).
 But tech is a default career for far more students. ↩